 When it comes to patron Saints, Patrick gets most of the glory.
-From dyeing the Hudson River in Chicago to putting green lights on Tokyo Tower, St. Patrick's day makes a celebrity of our Saint.
+From dyeing the Chicago River green to the lights on Tokyo Tower, St. Patrick's day makes a celebrity of our Saint.

 Less well known, outside of Ireland of course, is our other patron, Brigid.